Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.use.eqEqNull.multi` - Use == null instead of 'is Null' everywhere in file
 - `quickfix.use.isNotEmpty` - Use x.isNotEmpty instead of '!x.isEmpty'
 - `quickfix.use.isNotEmpty.multi` - Use x.isNotEmpty instead of '!x.isEmpty' everywhere in file
+- `quickfix.use.namedConstants` - Replace with a predefined named constant
 - `quickfix.use.notEqNull` - Use != null instead of 'is!
 Null'
 - `quickfix.use.notEqNull.multi` - Use != null instead of 'is!
 Null' everywhere in file
 - `quickfix.use.rethrow` - Replace throw with rethrow
 - `quickfix.use.rethrow.multi` - Replace throw with rethrow where possible in file
-- `quickfix.wrap.future` - Wrap in 'Future.value'
 - `quickfix.wrap.unawaited` - Wrap in 'unawaited'
 - `refactor.add.diagnosticPropertyReference` - Add a debug reference to this property
+- `refactor.add.digitSeparators` - Add digit separators
 - `refactor.add.returnType` - Add return type
 - `refactor.add.showCombinator` - Add explicit 'show' combinator
 - `refactor.add.typeAnnotation` - Add type annotation